lwsjs/local-web-server/README.md

 -p, --port <number>          Web server port
 -f, --log-format <string>    If a format is supplied an access log is written to stdout.
 If not,
                              a statistics view is displayed.
-Use a preset ('none', 'dev', 'default', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').
+Use a preset ('none', 'dev', 'combined', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').
 -d, --directory <string>     Root directory, defaults to the current directory -c, --compress               Enables compression